The Major & Minor

 - Complete library Instruction session

 - Submit expense receipts for the Tomlinson fund, typically by mid-April

-- Submit thesis to the department by April 15
+- Submit thesis to the department on the deadline determined by SHIPS.

-- Present thesis to psychology department on the first Monday of reading period
+- Present thesis to psychology department during the last week of classes.

 - Submit final departmental copy of thesis to the Honors Director and final library copy to SHIPS by the first week in May